SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

     G-eval framework structure

-If you have no reference text, you can use G-eval [11]_ to evaluate the generated text on the fly.
+If you have no reference text, you can also use G-eval [11]_ to evaluate the generated text on the fly.
 G-eval provided a way to evaluate:

 - `relevance`: evaluates how relevant the summarized text to the source text.